JuliusHen/Geophyphox-Excursion/README.md

 ### Transformation
 Using the "Magnetic_transformation" notebook all students data will be combined into one dataframe.
 Some synthetic data showing how transformations should work will be included.
-Which will be used for:
+This notebook includes:
 - Interpolation (linear spline, nearest neighbor)
 - Map visualization
-- Tranformation (upward continuation and reduce to pole)
+- Data tranformations (upward continuation and reduce to pole)
 - Profile extraction

 ### Modeling and Inversion